inner child healing exercises inner child work

 9. Mirror gazing exercise

-Mirror gazing is a powerful way to connect with your inner child.
+Mirror gazing is a one of the powerful inner child healing exercises.
 It allows you to dialogue with your inner child in a powerful way and give your inner child the words of affirmation they wish they heard as a child.

 You want to do it when you’re calm and you’re not overwhelmed.
 To do this, place your hand on your heart and gaze softly at yourself.